dart-lang/site-www/src/_guides/libraries/c-interop.md

 | [Void]({{site.dart_api}}/stable/dart-ffi/Void-class.html)                             | Represents a void type in C.                                     |
 {:.table .table-striped }

+#### Instantiable native types

-The following native types can also be used as markers in type signatures but they or their subtypes can be instantiated in Dart code:
+The following native types can be used as markers in type signatures and they or their subtypes can be instantiated in Dart code:

 | **Dart type**                                                   | **Description**                                                  |
 |-----------------------------------------------------------------|------------------------------------------------------------------|